Bed Guide and Mattress Advice from Factory Direct Beds

 Encapsulated Foam Interior

-Foam edge surround, with a spring enclosed in the centre of the mattress offering better edge support.
+Foam edge surround, with a spring enclosed in the center of the mattress offering better edge support.
 This gives the mattress 100% sleeping surface with 'edge to edge' support.